Ronald Gene Simmons: Simmons property sold at auction

-Attorney Mark Cambiano filed a motion on August 12 asking that a temporary guardian be appointed to Simmons, claiming that Simmons' attorneys, John Harris and Robert W. "Doc" Irwin, had provided ineffective assistance of counsel.
+Attorney Mark Cambiano filed a motion on August 12 asking that a temporary guardian be appointed to represent Simmons and try to determine if he was mentally competent, claiming that Simmons' attorneys, John Harris and Robert W. "Doc" Irwin, had provided ineffective assistance of counsel.
+The motion said that Mitchell A. Karlan, a New York lawyer, had volunteered to take the appointment.

-After Circuit Judge John S. Patterson scheduled a tentative trial date for the first week of December, defense attorneys requested Simmons be brought to Russellville to make him more accessible for preparation of motions pending in state and federal courts.
+After Circuit Judge John S. Patterson scheduled a tentative trial date for the first week of December, defense attorneys requested that Simmons be brought to Russellville to make him more accessible for preparing motions pending in state and federal courts.
 Simmons was moved from death row to the Russellville jail on August 19 and returned to death row at the Maximum Security Unit near Tucker on September 1.

-Judge Eisele ruled on September 23 that Rev. Franz and inmate Hill did not have standing to appeal Simmons' execution and that Simmons himself must make any further appeals in the case.
-He also ruled that the Arkansas Supreme Court had established that mandatory capital case appeals were not required.
+Judge Eisele ruled on September 23 that Reverend Franz and inmate Hill lacked standing to appeal Simmons' execution and that Simmons himself must pursue any further appeals in the case.
+He also ruled that the Arkansas Supreme Court had held that mandatory appeals in capital cases were not required.

-On September 29, Judge Eisele ordered more psychiatric evaluations for Simmons and appointed Little Rock lawyer John Wesley Hall Jr., to advise him on possible avenues of appeal.
+In a hearing on September 29, Judge Eisele ordered more psychiatric evaluations for Simmons.
+Eisele appointed Little Rock lawyer John Wesley Hall Jr. to advise Simmons on possible avenues of appeal and ordered a transcript of the trial for that purpose.
+During the hearing, Eisele asked Simmons several questions.
+Simmons said he knew his rights and had discussed the trial with his attorney.
 Before making a final ruling on the competency issue, Eisele wanted a 30-day assessment of Simmons by authorities at the Medical Center for Federal Prisoners in Springfield, Missouri.
-Hall thoroughly reviewed the case records and decided that Simmons' attorneys had made all of the appropriate arguments and objections and that the appeal issues had been addressed.
+A transcript was also sent to the federal hospital for use in the evaluation.
+Judge Eisele later extended the evaluation period by another 15 days.

-A December 29 order provided to the Arkansas attorney general's office by Judge Eisle ruled that Simmons could waive his right to appeal his conviction.
+On November 3, 1988, John Wesley Hall said that his role was to meet with Simmons and his attorneys and "explore whether it is a knowing waiver of his rights."
+He subsequently thoroughly reviewed the case records and concluded that Simmons' attorneys had made all appropriate arguments and objections and that the issues on appeal had been addressed.